highright1234/highright1234/README.md

 but my github is only have a Java.....
 LOL

 and I making minecraft server now.
 Maybe a minigame server.
 I think all in one server.
-I think my server will have 5 minigames.
+(Like survival server,minigame server) I think my server will have 5 minigames.
 Um... u know my coding skill is suck.
 And I making plugins so, please let me know bad codes.